 No Win No Fee* Hospital Injury Compensation Claims

 We believe that expert legal representation and advice should be available to everyone who needs it, not only those who can afford it.
-We make this accessible with our No Win No Fee* agreement that does away with upfront legal costs and removes the financial risk associated with making a hospital negligence claim.
-It also gives you the security of knowing that when you sue medical negligence, your personal injury solicitor will work their hardest to ensure you receive maximum compensation as they will not get paid unless they achieve a successful outcome for you.
+We make this accessible with our No Win No Fee* agreement that does away with upfront legal costs and removes the financial risk associated with claiming compensation.
+It also gives you the security of knowing that your personal injury solicitor will work their hardest to ensure you receive maximum compensation as they will not get paid unless they achieve a successful outcome for you.

 How Can We Help?

-Lawyers at The Medical Negligence Experts have extensive experience in representing clients who have been victim to negligence in hospitals, and who are seeking compensation.
+Lawyers at The Medical Negligence Experts have extensive experience in representing clients who have received an injury in the hospital and who are seeking compensation.
 We understand that you may still be recovering both physically and emotionally and that starting the legal process for damages may be the furthest thing from your mind – something to put off until you’re feeling better.

 It is also possible to act as a “litigation friend” for someone under the age of 18, or who is ruled legally unable to manage their financial affairs due to a mental disability.
 In this instance, any compensation paid will go into a trust to be used for the victim’s care and recovery, or to accrue interest until they can manage their finances themselves.

-Given the strict legal timelines for submitting hospital injury claims to court, we recommend you contact us as early as possible to give your case the best possible chance of being successful.
-For patient claims to be valid, you need to prove both that you received negligence hospital care and this care caused your injury.
-The onus is on the claimant to provide this evidence, and this information becomes harder to obtain as time passes, making it more difficult to sue a hospital for negligence.
+Given the strict legal timelines for submitting a compensation claim to court, we recommend you contact us as early as possible to give your case the best possible chance of being successful.
+For a claim to be valid, you need to prove both that you received negligent care and this care caused your injury.
+The onus is on the claimant to provide this evidence, and this information becomes harder to obtain as time passes.

-You can make a free, no obligation enquiry by contacting us today.
-One of our expert medical negligence experts will talk to you about your experience to ascertain if your negligence hospital claim has a good chance of success and give you professional advice about whether or not you can proceed.
+You can make a free, no-obligation enquiry by contacting us today.
+One of our expert medical negligence experts will talk to you about your experience to ascertain if your claim has a good chance of success and give you professional advice about whether or not you can proceed.
 If so, we will act on your behalf by compiling evidence and raising the claim with your care provider, negotiating and advising to achieve the best possible outcome for you.

 The Medical Negligence Experts is respected in our field not only for the success we achieve for our clients but because of our high standards of customer service.
-All our claimants, and hospital negligence claims UK, are treated equally regardless of the seriousness or nature of their injury.
+All our claimants are treated equally regardless of the seriousness or nature of their injury.
 The right compensation represents the ability for you to move beyond your injury, so why would you expect any less from us?

 Obtaining compensation for medical negligence can be a lengthy process, but you can start it today.
-To sue hospital for negligence UK, contact The Medical Negligence Experts now.
+Contact The Medical Negligence Experts now.